 - If the nonconformity of the vehicle can't be repaired in the first 12,000 miles or 12 months, you must notify the manufacturer in writing.

-- If you suspect your vehicle is a lemon, manufacturers must provide you with cost free arbitration up to 2 years after the purchase date, or 25,000 miles, (whichever is sooner) to begin an informal dispute resolution.
+- If you suspect your vehicle is a lemon, manufacturers must provide you with cost free arbitration up to 2 years after the purchase date, or 25,000 miles, (whichever is sooner).
+You have this time to begin a informal dispute resolution.

 - Your vehicle won't be covered under the Lemon Law if you have significantly altered it after purchase.